AE 10: Ice cover in Madison, WI area lakes

 Model fitting

-Fit a model to predict fish weights from their heights.
+Fit a model to predict ice cover from average annual temperature.

 # add code here